 The electro-magnetic resistance gives you a lot more options.
 As well as adjusting resistance as you go you can select a pre-set program that adjusts the resistance as you work through the program so it is like a hill climb workout.
 They normally have a number of different workouts you can choose from including heart rate zone workouts – the resistance changes depending on your heart rate to keep it in the zone you select.
 You can choose a workout that suits your ability.

 See the Schwinn 270 Recumbent Bike for an example of a bike with this type of console and workouts.

 It is possible for the manual controlled resistance to get very tough but that doesn’t seem to be how it works in practice on recumbent exercise bikes and this may be more down to the cost of the bikes it is used on.
 They go from easy to moderately hard.
 (See Keiser M3i – a spin bike style bike for an example)

 The electro-magnet bikes go from very easy all the way up to very hard that can challenge even the most able people.

 These are on the more expensive recumbent exercise bikes.

 The manual controlled bikes normally cost less than the electro-magnet resistance.
-They can be bought for less than $300.
 A good example is the Exerpeutic 900XL which is a basic recumbent bike that is suitable for beginners and those who want moderate levels of exercise.

-The electro-magenetic recumbent bikes can cost from $300 upwards.
+The electro-magenetic recumbent bikes can cost more.
 They have the resistance but offer more extras like more comfortable seats , electronic shelf, water bottle holders, fitness accounts and more.